Filipinos in the New York metropolitan area: Bergenfield

 Bergenfield is informally known as the Little Manila of Bergen County with a significant concentration of Filipino residents and businesses.
 Between 2000 and 2010, the Filipino-American population of Bergenfield grew from 11.7 percent, or 3,081 residents, to 17.1 percent, or 4,569, and increased further to 5,062 (18.4%) by 2016.
-In 2014, Filipino-born attorney Arvin Amatorio was elected a borough councilman.
+In 2014, Filipino-born attorney Arvin Amatorio was elected a borough councilman..
+Amatorio later was elected mayor in 2019, narrowly defeating incumbent Mayor Norman Schmelz.
+Amatorio was reelected mayor unopposed in 2023.
 On the other side of Bergen County, the Filipino population of Fair Lawn was estimated to have more than doubled between 2010 and 2017.

 Also in Bergen County, Jonathan Wong was elected city councilman in Mahwah in November 2014.
 The annual Filipino American Festival is held in Bergenfield.

 Edison

 Edison and the surrounding areas of Middlesex County, New Jersey, have emerged as a growing hub for Filipinos since 1990.
 A significant number of Filipinos in Middlesex County work in the burgeoning healthcare and other life-science disciplines at Central Jersey's numerous medical and pharmaceutical institutions.